asyncapi/website/pages/docs/concepts/asyncapi-document/adding_channels.md

   s1 --> c3
 ```

-Here is an example of multiple channels are available on certain servers:
+Here is an example of multiple channels are available on certain servers -

 ```yml
 channels: